Data-driven Radiative Magnetohydrodynamics Simulations with the MURaM Code: Coronal Heating and Dynamics in an Emerging Active Region: Methods

 The horizontal boundaries are periodic for all quantities.
 At the top boundary, the horizontal velocities are symmetric, and the boundary is open (symmetric) for upflows and closed (anti-symmetric) for downflows.
 The magnetic field matches a potential at the top boundary.
 The bottom boundary is set as the photosphere of the model, where the magnetic field follows the driving of the imposed electric field.
 The bottom boundary is closed for mass flows and symmetric for horizontal velocities.

-The calculation starts from Dec.
-30, 2012 12\,$^{\rm h}$ UT (Day 0.5 hereafter), when a pair of sunspots has appeared in the photosphere.
+The calculation starts from 2012 December 30 at 12:00 UT (Day 0.5 hereafter), when a pair of sunspots has appeared in the photosphere.
 A potential field calculated from $B_{z}^{\rm obs}$ at the bottom boundary and the assumption of a vanishing field at infinity serves as the initial condition for the magnetic field.
-Moreover, all velocity components are zero.
+Moreover, all the velocity components are zero.
 The start time remains in the very early stage of active region emergence and skips those data when it is closer to the solar limb.
-The model is evolved for more than 3.5 solar days and terminated after Jan.
-3, 2013 0\,$^{\rm h}$ UT.
+The model is evolved for more than 3.5 solar days and terminated shortly after 2013 January 3 at 00:00 UT.

 The primary purpose of the zero-$\beta$ model is to construct an evolution of the coronal magnetic field, from which radiative MHD models that consider more sophisticated energy transport processes can initiate.
 We expect that the coronal magnetic field evolves at a much faster pace than the flux emerges in the photosphere.
 Thus, to make the model of a long temporal evolution less computationally demanding and more doable, we accelerate the temporal evolution of the bottom boundary driver by a factor of $f_{\rm sp}$.
 This means that the magnetic field at the bottom boundary changes at a cadence of $720/f_{\rm sp}$; thus, the electric field derived from this enhanced cadence is also larger by the same factor.
 The factor $f_{\rm sp}$ also applies to $\Omega$ such that the total amount of rotation added to the system remains the same as that without accelerated evolution.
-In the zero-$\beta$ simulations shown in this study, we use $f_{\rm sp}=12$, which allows the model to cover the original 3.5-day evolution with approximately $7\times10^{5}$ time steps.
-We note that the speed up factor is NOT used for the radiative MHD models described below.
+The consistency of runs with different speed up factors has been tested and presented in \citet[][Appendix therein]{Chen:2026}.
+In the zero-$\beta$ simulations shown in this study, we use $f_{\rm sp}=12$ (i.e., an update cadence of 60\,s), which allows the model to cover the original 3.5-day evolution with approximately $7\times10^{5}$ time steps.
+We note that the speed up factor is {\emph not} used for the radiative MHD models described below.